-Part of our suite of additional services, Gift Cards are fully customisable cards to buy and redeem in store.
-Gift Cards are preloaded with credit and purchased by customers who give them as gifts, encouraging new and repeat
+Part of our suite of additional services, gift cards are fully customisable cards to buy and redeem in store.
+Gift cards are preloaded with credit and purchased by customers who give them as gifts, encouraging new and repeat business.

 An option available to customers who use our terminals.
-Gratuity allows customers to add a tip for staff or add service charge a popular utility in restaurants or taxis.
+Gratuity allows customers to add a tip for staff or service charge – a popular utility in restaurants or taxis.